UniFi Network Comparison Charts

 The Dream Wall (UDW) is meant to be installed on a wall rather than a typical network rack or shelf.
 It runs all UniFi OS applications, and includes a built-in router, switch, and Wi-Fi access point.

-• UniFi Dream Machine Pro (UDM-Pro)
+• Dream Machine Pro (UDM-Pro)

-• UniFi Dream Machine SE (UDM-SE)
+• Dream Machine SE (UDM-SE)

 UniFi Cloud Gateways (UniFi OS Consoles) comparison.
 These gateways also host UniFi OS applications such as UniFi Network or UniFi Protect.